Foot Injury Claim: How much compensation you can claim for injuries to your feet caused in a UK accident

 Remember to make a note of your expenses and keep all relevant receipts.

 2. Pain and Suffering

-Each type of personal injury leads a victim to have pain and suffering – you are entitled to claim compensation for this.
+Each type of personal injury leads to pain and suffering, which you are entitled to claim compensation for.
 The amounts of compensation are decided by the courts over the years in previous cases.